abdallh224/abdallh224/README.md

  <h1>Hi there 👋</h1>

-MY name is abdallah osama <strong>full-satack</strong> developer interested in  management systems, accounting systems, data analysis and reporting.
+MY name is abdallah osama <strong>full-satack</strong> developer skilled  in Php, javascript, c++, laravel, vue.j and react interested in  management systems, accounting systems, data analysis and reporting.
 I started working in 2018 and specialized in e-commerce sites for a while, then I started working on ERP systems starting from 2020 until now and until  I work on my own system directed to serve companies and commercial establishments "Pioneere".

 <h2>what is Pioneer ? </h2>